How to Resign From a Job Immediately

 The first thing you’ll want to do is speak honestly with your employer.
 Although you may not look forward to this conversation, the earlier you can do it, the better.
 Even if you end up giving your supervisor only two or three days’ notice, that can still make the transition easier for them than if you had provided none at all.

 Know going into the meeting with your employer that the conversation may be tough.
-You might expect that your employer would be annoyed or angry at this unforeseen development.
-Remember to stay calm during the conversation, speaking respectfully throughout the meeting.
+Remember to stay calm during the conversation and speak respectfully throughout the meeting.

-Provide your employer with a reason for your sudden departure.
-Although you certainly don’t have to disclose sensitive medical information, letting your boss know why you have to leave so suddenly can help you preserve as much of the relationship as possible.
+Provide your employer with a reason for your sudden departure (although you certainly don’t have to disclose sensitive medical information.)
 The explanation might help your employer to be a bit more understanding toward you and your situation, even if the sudden departure leaves them in a tough position.

 As you navigate the process of notifying everyone about your impending departure, stay respectful of the business as much as possible.
 Articulate how grateful you are for the job and any opportunities you had to learn and grow as a professional.